gaelanmcmillan/midimon/README.md

 - [x] Display NoteOn and NoteOff in GUI
 - [x] Record NoteOn and NoteOff live
 - [x] Transmit new note events to GUI
+- [x] Scroll through a log of old notes
 - [ ] Update GUI regularly...

 ## Sources